marcua/wwhns/README.md

 I tested it in Chrome and Firefox.
 Let me know if it works in other browsers.

+Caveat: This bookmarklet will work for links you followed by way of HN or another source which replicates it.
+It may not work if you arrived at a page from a source outside of HN, since that link might be slightly different from the one posted to HN.

 # To use WWHNS
 Easy